EmirKorkutUnal/A-Comparison-of-Clustering-Algorithms-K-means-MeanShift-DBSCAN-in-Python/README.md

 <img src="https://github.com/EmirKorkutUnal/A-Comparison-of-Clustering-Algorithms-K-means-MeanShift-DBSCAN-in-Python/blob/master/Screenshots/2%20-%20ScatterApprox.jpg">
 Let's see how scikit-learn's clustering algorithms will group these observations.<br>
 <h3>K-means</h3>
+K-means algorithm works by specifying a certain number of clusters beforehand.<br>
 First we load the K-means module, then we create a database that only consists of the two variables we selected.<br>
 <pre>from sklearn.cluster import KMeans
 x = df.filter(['Annual Income (k$)','Spending Score (1-100)'])</pre>